whitmer/chrome_edu_apps/README.md

 EduApps Chrome Extension
 =========================

-Right now this is Moodle-only.
+Right now this is Moodle and Canvas-only.
 I'll be adding more LMSs as we go.
 Basically this embeds the edu-apps.org interface into various LMSs to make it easier to configure LTI apps that are available on that site.